-Here, Which? explains the latest rules on buying and selling property around the UK.
+Here, Which? explains the latest rules around the UK for people looking to buy or rent a home.

 Can I move home?

-- Find out more: how to sell your house
+- Find out more: how virtual house viewings work?

 How will house viewings work?

-Viewings should be arranged by appointment and should be accompanied by an agent.
+Where in-person house viewings are allowed, they should be arranged by appointment and be accompanied by an agent.

 During viewings, social distancing measures must be adopted and all parties must wash their hands immediately upon entering the home.
 Viewers are advised to bring their own hand sanitiser and avoid touching surfaces.
 If social distancing isn’t possible, viewers and agents should consider wearing a face mask.